-Ethical Considerations of Privacy, Data, and Security When Schools and Districts Focus on the T (Computing) in STEM age of 13.
+Through the use of its devices and free apps, Google has been collecting information from and about students under the age of 13.
 Their data mining includes [New Tab] "search history and which results students click on, videos they search for and watch on YouTube, usage data and preferences, Gmail messages, G+ profiles and photos, docs, and other Google-hosted content, and content that flows through Google's systems" (Electronic Frontier Foundation, n.d., para.
 7).
-The means through which Google is learning about future consumers are justifiable, as they are a money-making enterprise.
+The means to which Google is learning about future consumers is justifiable as they are a money-making enterprise.
 They are using this information to build profiles and to focus advertisements on non-education suite websites such as YouTube.
 Through these profiles, Google can expand its database and focus advertisements to target consumerism; this, in turn, brings in revenue for the company.
 This mining of children's data could be considered a justifiable means to an end.
-The revenue that companies like Google earn far outweighs the ethical implications of collecting this data.
+The revenue that companies like Google are earning far outweighs the ethical implications of collecting this data.